MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 <task><details>
 <summary>Task B1</summary><p>
-Add the relevant inlist settings to <code>inlist_pgstar</code> to create a grid with 2 rows, 2 columns and 4 plots, and start the run.
+Add the relevant inlist settings to <code>inlist_pgstar</code> to create a grid with 2 rows, 2 columns and 4 plots.
 Don't worry about trying to include your individual <code>pgstar</code> plots in the grid just yet.
+Also make sure to include the two parameters <code>log_center_T</code> and <code>log_center_Rho</code> in your <code>history_columns.list</code> file, otherwise MESA will give an error right after relaxing the composition.
+Then run MESA.
 </p></details></task>

 <hint><details>